-If you’re developing a speech product like a voice assistant or speech recognition software, at some point, you’ll find yourself in need of speech data to train your machine learning algorithms.
+Developing a speech product like a voice assistant or speech recognition software?
+At some point, you’ll find yourself in need of speech recognition data to train your machine learning algorithms.

 But speech comes in many forms—especially when it comes to interacting with an AI.
 You’ll require different types of voice data.
-It all depends on the type of interaction you’re looking to build, and how robust you want that interaction to be.
+It all depends on the type of interaction you’re looking to build and how robust you want that interaction to be.

 At Summa Linguae Technologies, we’ve collected thousands of hours of speech data for our clients.
-This experience has allowed us to identify the most commonly requested forms of speech recognition data and the main pros and cons of each type.
+This experience has allowed us to identify the most commonly requested forms of speech recognition data.
+Additionally, we’ve compiled the main pros and cons of each type.

 In this blog, we’ll cover the three most popular types of speech recognition data.

 What is speech recognition data?

-By speech recognition data, we mean audio recordings of human speech that are used to train a voice recognition system.
+Speech recognition data refers to audio recordings of human speech used to train a voice recognition system.
 This audio data is typically paired with a text transcription of the speech, and language service providers are well positioned to help.

-The audio and transcription are fed to a machine learning algorithm as training data so the system can learn how to identify the acoustics of certain speech sounds as well as the meaning behind the words.
+The audio and transcription are fed to a machine learning algorithm as training data.
+That way, the system learns how to identify the acoustics of certain speech sounds and the meaning behind the words.